apache/spark/docs/howto/operator/kubernetes.rst

 How does XCom work?
 ^^^^^^^^^^^^^^^^^^^
+The :class:`~airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator` handles
-The ``KubernetesPodOperator`` handles XCom values differently than other operators.
+XCom values differently than other operators.
 In order to pass a XCom value from your Pod you must specify the ``do_xcom_push`` as ``True``.
 This will create a sidecar container that runs alongside the Pod.
 The Pod must write the XCom value into this location at the ``/airflow/xcom/return.json`` path.